ChicoBitcoinJoe/community/notes.md

 ## NonCritical ##

-- Posts View
-    - switching between two communities too quickly will incorrectly load both communities

 - Community Sidenav
     - Multi sidenav stats button

-- postView
+- Post View
     - submit post does not preview the comment section
-    - video preview frame not updating when link provided
+    - video preview frame temprorarily disabled since it does not play well with Mist

 - Comments
     - You can upvote or downvote yourself